anilkumbalam/tenet-content/articles/antennas-performance.md

 In practical systems, the actual gain depends on the quality of the ground plane and the surrounding environment.

-**Key Insight:** Gain does not increase total energy; it determines how that energy is distributed in space.
+**Key Insight**: Gain does not increase total energy; it determines how that energy is distributed in space.

 ## Aperture: The Missing Link